 12. Don't be afraid of pink

-Pink is bright and girly – and a firm favourite of many children.
-This colour is an especially popular choice for decorating a girl's bedroom, though many boys will like pink, too.
+Pink is a firm favourite of many children – and rightly so, it's a warm, welcoming shade.
+An especially popular choice for decorating a girl's bedroom, many boys will like pink, too.
 If you can't stomach an overly pink bedroom, but your child loves the colour, pick a wallpaper with pink accents, then pair with a pink chest of drawers.